The Best Sprint Android Phones [November 2019]

 All three models of the S10 have a primary dual-aperture 12-megapixel camera and an ultra-wide 16-megapixel camera on the back of the device.
 The former offers f/1.5 or f/2.4 when shooting, while the latter brings a 123-degree field of view to the table.
 They’re also all capable of shooting 4K video with both the rear and front cameras, and offer a stabilization feature for videos shot with the ultrawide camera.
 The two premium devices also offer a telephoto lens for providing something akin to a physical zoom to your device, while the S10E only features digital zoom.

-Ultimately, the Galaxy S10 line represents the best Android device on the market today, and quite possibly the best phone you can buy regardless of operating system.
+Ultimately, the Galaxy S10 line still represents the best Android device on the market today, and one of the best phones you can buy regardless of operating system.
 Though the S10 and S10+ are more expensive than ever, starting at $899 and $999 respectively, they mark a great flagship device that should keep you powered for years to come.
 Meanwhile, the S10E starts at $749, and while that’s by no means a budget device, it does offer users a great small device with virtually no limitations or restrictions in place outside of the average battery life.
-On AT&T, the carrier gives you the option to pay for your device over 30 months without interest, which lowers the price to anywhere between $25 and $41 per month.
+Even nine months into its lifespan, the S10 family remains a fantastic deal.

 - Gorgeous display